- Total units 24 Units

 Psychology is the scientific study of how people behave, think and feel.
 It is a broad ranging discipline that spans topics including perceiving and thinking, the biological basis of behaviour, research methodology, child development, social psychology and personality.
 Students taking the Psychology specialisation with the Psychology major, will gain an understanding of how to apply the scientific perspective to psychological phenomena in the laboratory and in the real world, and be eligible for entry into Psychology Honours.

-Consolidate the understanding, application, integration and generation of psychological knowledge in educational and professional contexts.
+- Consolidate the understanding, critical evaluation, application, integration and generation of psychological knowledge in educational and professional contexts.

 A specialisation in Psychology must be taken in conjunction with a Psychology major.